xkbcommon/libxkbcommon/doc/compatibility.md

 <!-- NOTE: It may only work if using the RMLVO API with *one* layout -->

-These constants are parsed but never used for *serialization*, in order to maintain compatibility with xkbcomp and older libxkbcommon versions.
+These constants are parsed but never used for *serialization*, in order to maintain compatibility with xkbcomp and older xkbcommon versions.
 </details>
 </td>
 </tr>